Richardson Electronics (RELL)

 9. Balance Sheet Assessment

-10. Key Takeaways from Richardson Electronics’s Q3 Results
+10. Key Takeaways from Richardson Electronics’s Q4 Results

 11. Is Now The Time To Buy Richardson Electronics?

-We see the value of companies helping their customers, but in the case of Richardson Electronics, we’re out.
-For starters, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+Richardson Electronics doesn’t pass our quality test.
+For starters, its revenue growth was mediocre over the last five years.
 And while its rising cash profitability gives it more optionality, the downside is its diminishing returns show management's prior bets haven't worked out.
 On top of that, its projected EPS for the next year is lacking.

-Richardson Electronics’s P/E ratio based on the next 12 months is 58.9x.
-At this valuation, there’s a lot of good news priced in - we think other companies feature superior fundamentals at the moment.
+Richardson Electronics’s P/E ratio based on the next 12 months is 36.1x.
+This valuation tells us a lot of optimism is priced in - you can find more timely opportunities elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.